An intrinsic characterization of five points in a $\mathrm{CAT}(0)$ space: Preliminaries

-In \cite{LS}, Lang and Schroeder generalized the classical Kirszbraun's extension theorem.
+In \cite{LS}, Lang and Schroeder generalized the classical Kirszbraun's extension theorem (see also \cite{AKP}).
 The following is a part of their result, which we will use in Section \ref{5-9-sec}.
 For the original statement in full generality, see \cite[Theorem A]{LS}.